 Millions of people still prefer calling into agencies in a crisis, but modern technology means crisis managers can deliver faster, more powerful experiences through phone channels than ever before.
 Callers are reaching out to get information as quickly as possible, but when volume spikes like it is during the current Coronavirus situation, contact centers can take a long time to catch up.
 By deploying efficient self-service like Visual IVR, these call centers can catch up virtually instantly.

-- Powerful editing tools empower crisis managers to quickly and easily edit and manage public information alerts on Visual IVR platforms
+- Powerful editing tools empower managers and decision-makers to quickly and easily edit public information alerts on Visual IVR platforms

 - Visual IVR lets call centers deflect calls to self-service and reduce the burden on agents